nmcdonnell-kx/docs/docs/interfaces/kafka/reference.md

   .kfk.CommittedOffsets        Retrieve committed offsets for topics and partitions .kfk.AssignOffsets           Assignment of partitions to consume

-  // Publising functionality functionality .kfk.BatchPub                Publish a batch of data to a .kfk.Pub                     Publish a message to a defined topic .kfk.PubWithHeaders          Publish a message to a defined topic with a header .kfk.OutQLen                 Current out queue length
+  // Publising functionality
+  .kfk.BatchPub                Publish a batch of data to a unique or respective topic .kfk.Pub                     Publish a message to a defined topic .kfk.PubWithHeaders          Publish a message to a defined topic with a header .kfk.OutQLen                 Current out queue length

   // Subscription functionality
-  .kfk.Sub                     Subscribe to a defined topic .kfk.Unsub                   Unsubscribe from a topic .kfk.Subscription            Most recent topic subscription .kfk.Poll                    Manually poll the feed
+  .kfk.Sub                     Subscribe to a defined topic .kfk.Subscribe               Subscribe from a consumer to a topic with a specified callback .kfk.Subscription            Most recent topic subscription .kfk.Unsub                   Unsubscribe from a topic .kfk.MaxMsgsPerPoll          Set the maximum number of messages per poll .kfk.Poll                    Manually poll the feed

   // Assignment functionality